percona/pmm/source/install/aws.rst

 *****************

 Scroll up to the top of the page to view your settings.
-Then, click the :guilabel:`Launch with 1 click` button to continue and adjust your settings in the :program:`EC2 console`.
+Then, click the *Launch with 1 click* button to continue and adjust your settings in the EC2 console.

 .. _figure.run-server-ami.aws-marketplace.pmm.launch-on-ec2.1-click-launch: